ccf-2012/seedcross/README.md

 If you want to search specific trackers:
  - Jackett you should find the exact word between `indexers/` and `/results` in the `torznab feed URL`
- - Prowlarr uses an integer number, you can find it from the indexer info by clicking on the Indexer in the list and it is shown under the `Indexer Details`
+ - Prowlarr uses an integer number known as ID within Prowlarr, you can find these from the indexer info.
+Click on the Indexer in the list and its ID will be shown under the `Indexer Details`
  - These are then entered in a comma separated format e.g `11, 32, 59`

 ### Search options